SFTPPlus Documentation

 groupadd sftpplus

-For instructions regarding Alpine Linux, where these tools might be missing, check our advanced Linux installation page.
+On Alpine Linux, these tools might be missing, for more instructions check the advanced Linux installation page.

 You need to adjust the ownership of the files to match the newly created OS user: